 Within our EM consumer demand theme3, we are capturing investment opportunities driven by the rise of the middle-class in emerging markets.
 As an example of this growth, the working age population in India is expected to grow at more than 1% per annum for the next 10 years2,6.

 As wealth grows, productivity increases and consumer spending rises.
 We believe this further increases the demand for consumer products, better healthcare, improved housing, and the credit products needed to fund these needs2.
 We are reflecting this theme through consumer discretionary companies, life insurers and banks in emerging markets, particularly in India, Russia and China4.

 Q4.
 What are the key trends relating to climate change theme, and how is the Fund1 responding to them4?

 Our climate change response theme reflects the increased focus on the climate agenda by governments, companies and consumers as scientists warn we are nearing a point that the negative impact of greenhouse gas (GHG) emissions may be irreversible.
 One way we are capturing this secular trend is by investing in power generation3, which is a large producer of emissions and key focus for a transition to a greener economy.
 We are investing in the European utilities companies that are leading this transition away from fossil fuels towards renewables.

 We are also investing in greener transport3, currently through rail, and in energy efficiency through industrials that should benefit from the European Commission’s aim to increase the efficiency of buildings in order to reduce GHG emissions, which is projected to double the renovation rate.

 Q5.
-What is a trend that investors could be overlooking as the world recovers from the health crisis?
+What is a trend that investors could be overlooking as the world recovers from COVID-19?